 "Artists in Schools FY19 Season Highlights", Fairbanks Art Association, Website (link)

 "A shout out to students, artist in residence", Tori Brannan, April 2019, Newsminer (link)

 The number and duration of lessons is adaptable to your class availability and age group: between 3 to 5 lessons (30-60 min each).
 Teachers will be asked to finish some steps in class between meetings.

 Explore the world of fables through shadow puppetry (3rd-7th grades)

-An Online Art and Language Art Workshop
+An Art and literacy Workshop

 You want your class to learn about fables and shadow puppetry at the same time?

 You would like your students to learn how to adapt a written story into a visual and oral form of storytelling?